In middle of December at around 5:30 PM.

 Ah...
 I see...

-and bright emotions.
+Negative emotions, and bright emotions.

-We should neither suppress
+Therefore, we should neither suppress

-nor ignore
+nor ignore those overflowing feelings.

-I came to this cosmic realm, to this Earth,
+is that not why I came to this cosmic realm, to this Earth,

 It is okay to lament.